Postgres

 4. Partitioning: For very large datasets, consider table partitioning to improve query performance.

-By leveraging these advanced PostgreSQL features and optimizations, R2R provides a powerful and flexible foundation for building sophisticated retrieval and search systems.
+By leveraging these advanced Postgres features and optimizations, R2R provides a powerful and flexible foundation for building sophisticated retrieval and search systems.